 Remember those bugs?
 Flies are the worst ones when it comes to wounds as they have no decency!
 Some flies may lay eggs in a pet’s wound and when that happens what amounts to an alien horde is going to beam down next.
 Once the eggs hatch, you get maggots.
 Ick!
 While they prevent the wound from healing, they can also lead to further infection and pain.
 Maggots need to be cleaned out, in one piece, and the dead tissue needs to be removed followed by additional treatments.
 Breaking or crushing maggots could lead to the release of substances that can cause shock, an anaphylactic reaction, or even death.

 As you can see, wounds can be a serious matter and in some cases just “waiting to see how they turn out” could lead to further problems.
 At a minimum, get it checked out and don’t delay.
 Early intervention can prevent bigger problems in the long run!

-Disclaimer: All blog posts may contain opinions which do not reflect those of my current or any former employers.
+Disclaimer: All blog posts are my own opinion and do not reflect those of any current or former employers.

 You can also find me on Instagram @drryanllera and as always on Facebook & Twitter!